Top College GameDay destinations for each remaining week of the regular season

 Contenders: LSU at Ole Miss; USC at Illinois; Auburn at Texas A&M; Indiana at Iowa; Oregon at Penn State; Alabama at Georgia

-Most Likely: Those other contenders are nice emergency options, but the showdown for College GameDay starts and ends with dueling 7:30 pm ET kickoffs in Athens and College Station.
-We'll give Penn State the nod here as the preseason No. 2 team in the nation welcomes Oregon to Beaver Stadium for a 2024 Big Ten Championship rematch in what should be the Nittany Lions' first major showcase.
+Most Likely: Those other contenders are nice emergency options, but the showdown for College GameDay starts and ends with the blockbuster matchups in Oxford and State College.
+We'll give Penn State the nod here as the preseason No. 2 team in the nation welcomes Oregon to Beaver Stadium for a 2024 Big Ten Championship rematch in what should be the Nittany Lions' first major showcase in a year they expect to contend for the national championship.
 Pick: Oregon at Penn State.

 Contenders: Texas at Florida; Clemson at North Carolina; Miami at Florida State;

-Most Likely: Week 6 provides probably the lightest slate yet in terms of matchups between teams currently viewed as top-25, but one contest sticks out like a shining star based on the Week 1 results.
-Of course, Florida State beat Alabama and stormed their home field on Saturday, and perhaps they'll have the opportunity to do so again if they topple a Miami club licking its lips at the ACC crown after a thrilling Week 1 win of their own over Notre Dame.
+Most Likely: Week 6 provides probably the lightest slate yet in terms of matchups between teams currently viewed as top-25, but one contest sticks out like a shining star based on results through two weeks.
+Of course, Florida State beat Alabama and stormed their home field on Week 1, and perhaps they'll have the opportunity to do so again if they topple a Miami club licking its lips at the ACC crown after a thrilling Week 1 win of their own over Notre Dame.
 Pick: Miami at Florida State.

-It's tough to tell beyond the next several weeks which matchups could draw the spotlight, so here are some early picks on GameDay locations through the rest of the regular season...
+It's tough to tell beyond the next five weeks which matchups could draw the spotlight, so here are some early picks on GameDay locations through the rest of the regular season...

-Week 7: Ohio State at Illinois (1st); South Carolina at LSU (2nd)

-Week 8: Texas Tech at Arizona State (1st); Ole Miss at Georgia (2nd)

 Week 9: Texas A&M at LSU (1st); Alabama at South Carolina (2nd)